-People who are self-employed may have access to a group plan, or they may have to buy an individual policy.
+People who are self-employed may have access to a group plan or they may have to buy an individual policy.
 Group health plans offer lower premiums because insurers spread the risk of claims over all members of the group.

-In addition, some states and chambers of commerce offer group-rate insurance to the self-employed.
+Some states and chambers of commerce offer group-rate insurance to the self-employed.
 The National Association of Insurance Commissioners provides links to each state's insurance departments.